CodingDog67/Dockering-around/README.md

 ## 4) Multicontainers
 Building and running multicontainer apps - development-only setup!

 We base this on an application example app that takes customer goals, saves them and deletes them again if needed.
-Like a smal goal - to do list.
+Like a small goal - to do list.
 It will run a back and front end and be based on a mongodb server.
 End-goal is: \
 - Each container communicating not through a locally published port
 - Database = Data must persist & limited Access